 ShoppingDowntown Syracuse offers the historic Armory Square District, with quaint shops and restaurants.
 Destiny USA, off I-81 exit 23, features more than 170 stores and shops including JCPenney, Macy's and Lord & Taylor as well as cinemas and restaurants.

 Two major shopping malls serve Syracuse's outlying suburbs.
-Great Northern Mall, at the intersection of SRs 481 and 31 in Clay, has Dick's Sporting Goods, Sears, specialty shops, cinemas and a food court.
-Shoppingtown Mall, on E. Erie Boulevard in De Witt, has more than 100 stores including Sears.
+Great Northern Mall, at the intersection of SRs 481 and 31 in Clay, has Dick's Sporting Goods, specialty shops, cinemas and a food court.
+Shoppingtown Mall, on E. Erie Boulevard in De Witt, has more than 50 stores.
 Towne Center at Fayetteville, at the intersection of SR 5, E. Genesee and N. Burdick streets in Fayetteville, features Kohl's and a variety of specialty stores and eateries.